uit-no/hpc-doc/help/faq.rst

 This will override the password changes done locally on Stallo.

 The password can be changed on the
-`passwrod metacenter page <https://www.metacenter.no/public/password/>`_, log in using your username on Stallo and the NOTUR domain.
+`password metacenter page <https://www.metacenter.no/public/password/>`_, log in using your username on Stallo and the NOTUR domain.